nairadithya/website/src/content/blog/gradesheet.md

 Disclaimer: This is a guide for Amrita Bangalore students.

 I made a huge mistake, and lost my first and second semester gradesheets.
-I wanted to document what I had to request a duplicate gradesheet from the university since I found it troublesome and mired in bureaucracy.
+I wanted to document what I had to do to request a duplicate gradesheet from the university becaues I found the whole process troublesome and mired in bureaucracy.
 The bigger problem is that the guidelines existed inside the Exam Cell's collective consciousness rather than something that is publicly documented with a formal procedure.

 # Step 1 - File an FIR or e-Lost Report